telefonicaid/iotagent-node-lib/doc/expressionLanguage.md

 4. The attribute type is `Boolean` so the result is casted to Boolean before sending it to CB.
 The cast of `20` to boolean is false (only `true` or `1` are cast to true).

-More examples of this workflow are presented below for the different types of attributes supported in NGSIv2 and the two possible types of expressions: Integer (arithmetic operations) or Strings.
+More examples of this workflow are presented below for the different types of attributes supported in NGSI v2 and the two possible types of expressions: Integer (arithmetic operations) or Strings.

 -   pressure (of type "Number" and value's type "Integer"): 52 -> ${@pressure * 20} -> ${ 52 \* 20 } -> $ { 1040 } -> $